 Blood tests to measure the PSA (prostate specific antigen) and an ECG (a tracing of the heart’s electrical activity) will also be required.
 Bowel preparation, including a clear liquid diet and the administration of enemas, will be necessary on the day prior to the procedure to ensure that the lower bowel is clear.

 The seeds are placed into the prostate gland using needles inserted through the perineum (the area of skin between the scrotum and the anus).
-The transrectal ultrasound scan and x-rays are used to guide the needles and to assess the positioning of the seeds.

 Most people are able to be discharged from hospital within 24 hours of the procedure and a return to normal activity can usually be achieved within two to three days.